Legal Affairs

 When does fiscal representation come into consideration?

 Fiscal representation is possible under Art.
 22a Value Added Tax Act (UStG) for companies located abroad which conduct business in Germany exclusively free of VAT, and for which no input tax amounts can be deducted.
-The company based abroad most not have its domicile, its registered office, its top management or a branch office either in Germany or in the German tax-free areas (e.g. the Free Port).
+The company based abroad must not have its domicile, its registered office, its top management or a branch office either in Germany or in the German tax-free areas (e.g. the Free Port).

 Application cases of fiscal representation, as set out in the Circular of the Federal Finance Ministry of 11 May 1999 (nicht barrierefrei, PDF-Datei · 926 KB), may in particular include the following:

-• Tax-free imports, not followed directly by intra-Community delivery (Art.
+• Tax-free imports, not followed directly by intra-community delivery (Art.
 5 para.
 1 No. 3 UStG)

 • Tax-free intra-Community acquisitions, which are not followed directly by intra-Community delivery (Art.
 4b No. 4 UStG)